ipacbalaj/software-architecture/OrderManagement/OrderManagement/readme.md

 `kubectl apply -f ./rabbit-deployment.yml`

 ### Create deployment for OrderManagement

+- If the changes not seen in the new image make sure cache is disabled when building the image: `docker-compose build ordermanagement --no-cache`

 `kubectl apply -f ./ordermanagement-deployment.yml`

 #### Check the ordermanagement swagger

 http://localhost:30000/swagger/index.html

+### Create deployment for Inventorymanagement
+Make sure the inventoryManagement image is build
+CD into the root folder where the docker.compose.yml is
+- Run : `docker-compose build inventorymanagement`

+- Cd into the kubernetes folder
+- `kubectl apply -f .\inventorymanagement-deployment.yml`
+-

 ### Remove deployment